rymend/MSFTImagineArchive/Image Classification with MMLSpark (400)/1 - Ingest/readme.md

 	az sql server create --name SERVER_NAME --resource-group mmlsparklab-rg --location southcentralus --admin-user ADMIN_USERNAME --admin-password ADMIN_PASSWORD
 	```

 	> The server name must be unique within Azure, and the admin password must be at least 8 characters long.
 The user name cannot be one that is reserved in SQL Server such as "admin" or "sa."
+The user name "adminuser" is valid if you want to use that.

 1. Use the following command to create a firewall rule that allows the database server to be accessed externally from any IP address.
 Once more, replace SERVER_NAME with the server name you specified in Step 3.